garethmcintosh/artwork_scraper/README.md

 It is essential to emphasize that this script is intended solely for visual appreciation and desktop background rotation.
 The primary goal is to showcase and appreciate the artwork available on "https://eternalisedofficial.com" as part of the Linux desktop environment.
 There are no intentions to misuse or redistribute the artwork for any other purpose.

-Please note that this script should be used responsibly and in compliance with the terms of use set by "https://eternalisedofficial.com".
-Be considerate of the website's resources and avoid any actions that may cause harm or disruption to their services.

 ## How to Use

 1. Install the required Python packages: `beautifulsoup4` and `requests`.